October 1, 2016

 AWA assists with the development of the report Alberta’s Performance in Establishing and Managing Protected Areas during the 20th Century, a report inspired by Special Places 2000.

-The Special Places Provincial Coordinating Committee completes its mandate after identifying and recommending candidate sites for local committee review in all of the natural regions.
+In March, the Special Places Provincial Coordinating Committee completes its mandate after identifying and recommending candidate sites for local committee review in all of the natural regions.

 The CAPP-ENGO agreement is released.
 It is an attempt made by environmental organizations and industry to come together to find common ground surrounding the challenges presented by the Special Places 2000 initiative.
 The group comprises the Canadian Association of Petroleum Producers (CAPP), the World Wildlife Fund (WWF), the Canadian Parks and Wilderness Society (CPAWS), and the Federation of Alberta Naturalists (FAN).
 The document states that all parties agree that “the vision for Special Places is a network of protected areas,” and that “in those Special Places designated to achieve the preservation goal, industrial activities are not compatible.”
 The group further agrees that within those sites designated as “special” on which ground industrial activity currently occurs, industrial activity must gradually be removed.